ludocode/onramp/docs/object-code.md

 7E 80 &foo   ; jz r0 &foo   ; if r0 is zero, jump to foo
 ```

 The relative address of the label must fit within a 16-bit signed number.
-(The first stage linker may not diagnose this error but the later stage linkers do.)
+(The first stage linker may not diagnose this error but the final linker and assembler do.)

 Note that the relative difference is *in words*, not in bytes.
 The address difference between the invocation and label it references must be a multiple of 4.
 This is always the case when the relative invocation is used correctly: it must appear at the end of an instruction and must reference a label between instructions.